 If you do not have your prescription insurance card, you can ask the cardholder to fax a copy of the front and back of the card to the Pharmacy.

 Yes, if the medication is on the ISU drug formulary.
 Please contact the Pharmacy to see if your medication is supplied or if it can be ordered.
 You can bring a written prescription to the Pharmacy or ask your doctor to phone (309-438-8713) or fax (309-438-7569) your prescription to the Pharmacy.
+If prescription is sent electronically, please provide the doctor with this address: 201 N. University St. Normal, IL 61790-2540.

 Yes, in most cases.
 Call the ISU Pharmacy (309-438-8713) with the name of the medication, along with the name and phone number of your home pharmacy, to have your prescription transferred.